News on the treatment of cystic fibrosis

 Advances in the treatment of cystic fibrosis

-The use of CFTR modulators has transformed the treatment of cystic fibrosis in recent years, especially following approval of the triple combination.
-Patients who are eligible for triple CFTR modulator therapy perceive that their overall health is improving and stabilizing significantly with having less mucus in their airways.
+The use of CFTR modulators has transformed the treatment of cystic fibrosis in recent years.
+Patients who are eligible for triple CFTR modulator therapy perceive that their overall health is improving and stabilizing significantly.

-In view of these advances, many people wonder whether their treatment – which for most of them has traditionally been inhalation therapy, physiotherapy and systemic drug therapy – can be adapted or even has to be adapted.
+In view of these advances, many people wonder whether their treatment – which for most of them has traditionally been inhalation therapy, physiotherapy and systemic drug therapy – can be adapted.

 Antibiotic inhalation is still recommended